ew447/enhanced_processing_OSF/README.md

 This repository contains the scripts needed to reproduce the results reported in the manuscript (model-free ANOVAs and regressions, Bayes factors, mixture-model fits, Mahalanobis D, and Random Forest classification).
-Minimally-processed CSVs — including participants who were later excluded (one per task per group) — are deposited as data on OSF.
+Minimally-processed CSVs, including participants who were later excluded (one per task per group), are deposited as data on OSF.

 The Lab.js experiment code used to collect the data is hosted separately at
 <https://github.com/ew447/enhanced_processing_OSF/tree/main/experiments>.